 Many Internet discussions of government coin sales conclude: “High coin sales volume is not big a deal because they account for such a small percentage of total supply.”
 That’s only partially true.

 Yes, coins account for a relatively small percentage (~14%) of the total supply.
 However the volume of coin sales is indeed significant, for several reasons…

 The first is that demand for silver coinage can increase very sharply, very quickly.
 When the 2008 financial crisis took place, demand for Silver Eagle coins doubled.
 After the financial crisis of 2008, the demand doubled AGAIN!
-Prior to 2008 the demand for the U.S. mint’s silver coins was about 10 million ounces per year.
+Prior to 2008 the demand for US mint silver coins was about 10 million ounces per year.
 The financial crisis doubled that demand on a dime.
 Interesting?

 And after the 2008 episode, many more people “woke up” to the idea that precious metals are a nonrecourse way of owning real money without interference.
 Even with the “recovery,” the demand for silver of this type (government-minted coins) has only increased.
 Again, interesting?

 Could demand double again?
 Certainly, if you consider the global economy is in a more dangerous place relative to 2008.
 More debt that cannot be serviced based on oil production revenue that no longer exists, monetary inflation flowing into the banking sector, economic malaise worldwide leading to insolvent governments, and the rampant debt accumulation across the board.

 Thus, if government-minted silver coinage were to double the 2014 numbers, it would imply a rise in total demand to over 140 million ounces.
 That would be a significant increase and could cause prices to rise (at least in a market absent of intervention).

 Furthermore, because we don’t know how tight the silver market actually is – the demand needed for the physical market to overtake the paper market could be a modest amount.
 Markets respond to changes at the margins, and the last ounce sold at a given (low) price could be enough to see the price of silver gap up significantly.

 If we follow the logic, an investment by a modest-sized fund could potentially be the trigger that causes the price of silver to skyrocket.